onflow/flow/flips/20220811-fungible-tokens-metadata.md

 ### Alternatives Considered

-Since the `MetadataViews` contract has been a successful solution for increasing NFT interoperability no alternatives have been considered for the FT.
+Since the `MetadataViews` contract has been a successful solution for increasing NFT interoperability, no alternatives have been considered.

 ### Performance Implications